 Ayurvedic herbs are part of an ancient Indian healing system.
-Some herbs may help with heart health, inflammation conditions, and low moods.
+Some herbs may help with heart health, inflammation, and low moods.

 Utilizing Ayurvedic herbs as supplements or lotions is generally safe when taken in small doses; however, large doses may prove hazardous.

 Sesame oil is highly valued in Ayurveda for its many health benefits, including skin and hair health.
-Its fatty acids nourish skin cells while helping prevent dryness, flaking, and premature aging.
+Its fatty acids nourish skin cells, helping prevent dryness, flaking, and premature aging.

-It is packed with antioxidants, polyunsaturated fats, and lignans which contribute to its anti-inflammatory effects.
+It is packed with antioxidants, polyunsaturated fats, and lignans contributing to its anti-inflammatory effects.
 Plus, it helps keep skin supple and helps reduce sunburn risk.

 Sesame oil can be infused with Ayurvedic herbs for enhanced healing and protection.
 Examples include thickening hibiscus, growth-stimulating Amalaki, antimicrobial bhringraj, and protective Brahmi – all of which can be included in the oil for additional benefits.